seanyoung247/Amaze.me/TESTING.md

 #### Testing methodology

 Code changes were tested prior to committing and pushing to github on the local machine.
 This was in an attempt to prevent faulty or broken code from being pushed to the repository or deployed to the live site.
 On occasions where bugs were missed in testing an issue was opened on github if appropriate.
-Further, issues were not raised for known feature incomplete code committed to github, as this information was captured in the coding to-do lists.
+Issues were not raised for bugs arising from known feature incomplete code committed to github, as this information was captured in the coding to-do lists.
 This approach kept most bugs from being uploaded, with only a few cases of bugs either too complex to be fixed for the current release, or those that introduced regressions in existing code being uploaded.

 #### Unit Testing